DiamondLightSource/epics_device/docs/persistence.rst

 The following functions provide the persistence interface.

-..  function:: bool initialise_persistent_state( \
+..  function:: bool initialise_persistent_state(int save_interval)
-        const char *file_name, int save_interval)

-    If EPICS Device persistence is to be used then this function must be called once before publishing any PVs with the :member:`persist` field set to ``true``.
+    If EPICS Device persistence is to be used then this function must be called exactly once before publishing any PVs with the :member:`persist` field set to ``true``.

-    The file `file_name` need not exist when the IOC is started, but the directory containing it should be writeable by the IOC.  `save_interval` in seconds determines how frequently changed PVs are written back to the state file.
+    `save_interval` in seconds determines how frequently changed PVs are written back to the state file.

-..  function:: bool load_persistent_state(void)
+..  function:: bool load_persistent_state( \
+        const char *file_name, bool check_parse)

     This should be called once after publishing all PVs to EPICS device but before calling :func:`iocInit`.
-The file named in :func:`initialise_persistent_state` will be loaded, if present,  to determine initial values for all PVs marked for persistence.
+The given `file_name` will be loaded, if present, to determine initial values for all PVs marked for persistence, and after this point updates to PVs will be written at the interval determined by `save_interval` passed to :func:`initialise_persistent_state`.

+    If `check_parse` is ``false`` then this function will return success even if there are parsing errors while loading the persistence file.

 ..  function:: bool update_persistent_state(void)

     This can be called to force the state file to be written if any persistent PVs have changed their state.
+Returns ``false`` if an error occurs.

 ..  function:: void terminate_persistent_state(void)